8base/sdk/packages/apollo-links/README.md

 # 8base Apollo Links

-The set of Apollo links for more useful communication with 8base API.
+A collection of Apollo links for more efficient communication with the 8base API.

 ## API